wanhuz/kome/README.md

 -----
 A use case for Kome is if you have a Japanese video with built-in subtitle but want to use the subtitle in another video (for example, use the subtitle from TV series to BD).

-This script will extract, reshift the timing, clean hearing impaired subtitle and apply clean style to subtitle automatically for viewing.
+This script will extract subtitle from source video, reshift the timing to destination video, clean hearing impaired subtitle and apply clean style to subtitle automatically for viewing.

 Script steps
 -----